 In order to determine the -page, we analyze the -page: By definition

 Let be the set of -dimensional cells of , and notice that for then

 This implies that

 Since cellular cohomology of a CW-complex agrees with its singular cohomology (thm.), hence with its ordinary cohomology, to conclude that the -page is as claimed, it is now sufficient to show that the differential coincides with the differential in the cellular cochain complex (def.).

 We discuss this now for , hence and .
-The general case works the same, just with various factors of appearing in the following:
+(The general case works the same, just with various factors of replacing the point.)